© Copyright 2020 Vanni VERONESI. All rights reserved.

 Privacy Notice (ITALIANO) / Privacy Policy (ENGLISH)Cookie Notice (ITALIANO) / Cookies information (ENGLISH)

-VIDEO TESTIMONIALS OF PATIENTS OPERATED ON FOR SECTION OF THE EXTRADURAL FILUM TERMINALE WITH MINI-INVASIVE SURGICAL TECHNIQUE UNDER LOCAL ANESTHESIA.
+OF PATIENTS OPERATED ON FOR THE SECTION OF THE EXTRADURAL FILUM TERMINALE WITH MINI-INVASIVE SURGICAL TECHNIQUE UNDER LOCAL ANESTHESIA

-PATHOLOGIES: tethered cord syndrome and occult tethered cord syndrome may be associated with a mild descent (from 1 to 4 mm) of the cerebellar tonsils (LLCT) or with Chiari malformation.
+PATHOLOGIES: Tethered cord syndrome and occult tethered cord syndrome may be associated with Ehlers-Danlos syndrome, craniocervical instability, mild (1 to 4 mm) descent of the cerebellar tonsils (LLCT) or Chiari malformation.

-SYMPTOMS: for most patients, symptoms in the lumbar region and lower limbs only rarely prevent normal walking.
+SYMPTOMS: Apart from symptoms related to urinary and faecal sphincter control, those in the lumbar region and lower limbs rarely prevent normal walking.

-We filmed the few patients who, preoperatively, had symptoms that did not allow normal walking.
+We filmed the few patients who, preoperatively, had symptoms that prevented normal walking.

-We filmed the patients after they underwent our innovative minimally invasive surgery for sectioning the extradural filum under local anesthesia, documenting the immediate benefits.
+We filmed the patients after they underwent our innovative minimally invasive surgery for sectioning the extradural filum under local anaesthesia, documenting the immediate benefits.

 THE VIDEOS OF THE PATIENTS' TESTIMONIALS AND MY ORIGINAL TELEVISION INTERVIEWS ARE IN ITALIAN AND ARE PRESENT ON THIS PAGE.